NYULibraries/nyudl-video-techlog/README.md

-# Nyudl::Video::Fcp
+# Nyudl::Video::Techlog

-#### A gem for working with Apple Final Cut Pro XML files generated during the NYU DLTS video production workflow.
+#### A gem for working with techlog files generated during the NYU DLTS video production workflow.

 ## Current Status